Travel to Santiago, Chile

 This trip involves a one-day ascent from Arica to Putre, with an elevation gain of roughly 11,000ft.
 If you have heart or lung disease, or any other reason to suspect that high altitude may pose a problem for you, please speak with your doctor before booking this trip.
 Throughout the trip, you’ll walk at a slow pace, but the effects of altitude may make some of the walks seem more strenuous than the distance suggests, especially in Lauca National Park.
 Please contact us if you have any health concerns that may make this trip challenging.

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive in Santiago, Chile (SCL) in time for dinner on February 12.
 Depart from Mendoza, Argentina (MDZ) anytime on February 28.

-Flights we book for you: Four internal flights (between Santiago and Easter Island, and between Santiago and Arica).
-We’ll add the cost for this booking to your final trip balance.
+Flights we book for you: Four internal flights; we’ll add the flight cost to your final trip balance.

 Lodging choices in the town of Putre, Chile are limited, but we’ve chosen the best accommodations available during your stay here.
 If you are concerned about the standard of accommodations being below your expectations, please ask us before booking.